How Much Does Basement Waterproofing Cost?

 Some homeowners don’t understand the important role that their gutters play in keeping the basement dry.
 In some cases, that’s their main purpose.
 Without gutters, the massive amount of rain that a roof can collect in a rainstorm will drip down the shingles and land no more than a foot from the foundation walls—a perfect recipe for a wet basement.

 Excavation companies know how and where to dig without causing more issues than they’re solving.
 They’re also insured, which means that anything that could potentially go wrong will be on them.
+Expect to pay between $50 and $200 per cubic yard of dirt for professional excavation.

 There are several ways to waterproof a basement, and they take place on both sides of the wall.
 For instance, exterior waterproofing could include laying a membrane against the foundation walls below grade or installing a drain system on the footer.
 Unfortunately, these particular methods require excavating and can be a handful for a DIYer.

 There are different methods to use on the inside.
 Pros might dig trenches around the perimeter of the basement and install drains for groundwater to run through.
 There’s also the possibility of sealing the walls with a waterproof coating.
+The following table and sections list the various basement waterproofing methods and their average costs.

 - Cement waterproofing: Cement waterproofing involves mixing bags of cementitious mix and coating the surface with a thick layer.
 This is an easier and less expensive method than most other options, but the results can be hit or miss.
 The concrete mix doesn’t always adhere, and if the foundation settles or shifts, it’s likely to crack.
 Depending on the size of the home, cement waterproofing can cost between $1,000 and $1,500.